TheDialgaTeam/Xenorig/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/bub2nmai1dhy9aah?svg=true)](https://ci.appveyor.com/project/jianmingyong/xirorig)

-Xirorig is a high performance Xiropht (XIRO) CPU pool miner, with official support for Windows, Linux and MacOS.
+Xirorig is a high performance Xiropht (XIRO) CPU miner, with official support for Windows, Linux and MacOS.
 Originally based on [Xiropht-Miner](https://github.com/XIROPHT/Xiropht-Miner) with heavy optimizations/rewrites.

-- This is the **CPU pool mining** version.
-There is no solo or GPU version at the moment.
+- This is the **CPU mining** version.
+There is no GPU version at the moment.

 ![Console_Image](https://i.imgur.com/6TckOMz.png)